 The Service Point

-The shape of the weatherhead helps keep rain and snow out of the mast in more ways than you might expect.
+The shape of the Weatherhead helps keep rain and snow out of the mast in more ways than you might expect.
 First, it simply covers the mast to prevent rain and snow from falling in.
 Second, the way in which the service drop is anchored to the mast allows for a slight dip in the wires, known as a drip loop.
 Any rain that clings to the service drop wires flows downward then falls off the bottom of the drip loop, not into the service mast.

 More About Weatherhead

-Given the terminology explained above, you can see why weatherheads often are called mastheads or service heads.
-But not all weatherheads mount to masts.
-Some types are anchored to the wall of a building, and some have a special clamp for securing the service entrance conductors (usually a cable) directly to the weatherhead.
-In the latter case, there is no mast.
+Given the terminology explained above, you can see why Weatherheads often are called mastheads or service heads.
+But not all Weatherheads mount to masts.
+Some types are anchored to the wall of a building, and some have a special clamp for securing the service entrance conductors (usually a cable) directly to the Weatherhead.
+In this case, there is no mast at all.
 Weatherheads for use with masts may be designed to clamp or thread onto the end of the mast pipe.
 The mast is usually a rigid metal electrical conduit, either rigid metal conduit (type RMC) or intermediate metal conduit (type IMC).
-Some weatherheads can be used with nonmetallic (usually PVC plastic) pipe.
+Some Weatherhead can be used with nonmetallic (usually PVC plastic) pipe.
 All of these specifics are governed by the local building authority and/or the utility company, and rules vary from location to location.